ansible/awx-operator/README.md

 In order to register default execution environments from private registries, the Custom Resource needs to know about the pull credentials.
 Those credentials should be stored as a secret and either specified as `ee_pull_credentials_secret` at the CR spec level, or simply be present on the namespace under the name `<resourcename>-ee-pull-credentials` .
 Instance initialization will register a `Container registry` type credential on the deployed instance and assign it to the registered default execution environments.

-The secret should be formated as follows:
+The secret should be formatted as follows:

 ```yaml
 ---